FilbertBrit/JS-Project-POKER-BLACKJACK/README.md

 ## General Principle of Game

-Players can receive upto 5 cards, which makes up their "poker hand".
+Players will recieve 2 cards.
-The dealer will also draw upto 5 cards, cards players could also use to strengthen their hand.
+The dealer start off with 3 cards and will draw upto 2 more cards, cards players could also use to strengthen their hand.

 Players can raise, call, or fold during their turn based on how strong they feel their hands currently is.